naomi-rc/lighthouselabs-coding-challenge/README.md

 **Hint:** You need to either loop through availableModules outside of any function or write a seperate function that handles the looping make sure it is called in your code"

+## Challenge #5
+"BREATHE EASIER!"
+LARRY quacks out.
+"LITERALLY.
+Life support module loaded.
+Propulsion needed."

+You can re-use your code from before, but this time you should do what all good programmers do: modularize your code.
+Write a function called findModuleIndex() which will take in a name that you’re looking for, and return the index of that module in the availableModules array.
+Remember: it has to have the essential flag, too!

+Use your findModuleIndex function to find the "propulsion" module and then load it into the ship's system.